20.12 – Phylogenetically independent contrasts

 Figure 1.
 Star phylogeny (same image shown Figure 5, 20.11 – Plot a Newick tree).

-But what nature provides is nonindependence (Fig. 2), which should be accounted for during statistical analysis.
+But what nature provides is nonindependence (Fig. 2, for more about star phylogeny in PIC see discussion in Garland et al 2005), which should be accounted for during statistical analysis.

 Figure 2.
 A cladogram for same species, showing the hierarchical, nested relationships among taxa, what nature actually provides (same image shown Figure 2, 20.11 – Plot a Newick tree).